ericaraujophd/storyOfChristianity/who-is-jesus/nicaea.md

 ---
-title: The Council of Nicaea (325 A.D.)
+title: The Council of Nicaea (325 A.D.) and other Trinitarian Councils
-subtitle: Homoousious and the Trinity
+subtitle: Who is Jesus?
 ---

 Until 300 A.D. the main theological debates revolved around the Canon of Scripture and the defense of the faith against heresies like Gnosticism.
 But that would change in the 4th century.
 With the conversion of Constantine and the legalization of Christianity, the church faced new challenges.
 Arianism emerged as a significant theological controversy, questioning the nature of Christ and his relationship to God the Father.